chlyz/i3ipc-dynamic-tiling/README.md

 The software creates a _main_ and a _secondary_ container dynamically similar to the tiling mode of `dwm` and `xmonad`.
 The containers have independent layouts and the _secondary_ container can be toggled to be on the side of the _main_ container of underneath it.
 There are also several alternatives to mimic the monocle mode of `dwm` and `xmonad` implemented.

 For `sway` there is also the possibility to add opacity to the focused and inactive windows similar to [sway/contrib](https://github.com/swaywm/sway/blob/master/contrib/inactive-windows-transparency.py).
-The difference here is that here one can also apply transparency to the focused window and also that the `tabbed` and `stacked` layouts all get the focused opacity which leads to less flickering when focusing windows within the split container.
+The difference here is that here one can also apply transparency to the focused window and also that the `tabbed` and `stacked` layouts all get the focused opacity which leads to less flickering when switching focus within the split container.

 ### Focus